 A thin-eyed, short thing, came peering out of one of the portholes.

 “Waran di!
 Nono is fearsome!
 Away!
-AWAY with youuuuu!" a shrill voice said.
+AWAY youuuuu!" a shrill voice said.

 The creature stuck its face in the porthole, it contoured its large head perfectly.
 It looked like the sandfin had a face growing out of its side.
 The creature was a Finiku, large-eared with a wide flat face.
 The Finiku's hair was light and wild, not a single strand seemed to point in the same direction.
 Eka giggled, and watched as Lupin approached the porthole so the Finiku could see better.
 Even when standing close, still, the sandfinner's eyes looked everywhere but in the right place.

 "Specters!
 WARAN DI!
-Ahh how did Nono end up in ash plain?
-The noon sight Nono take was no good!
+Ahh how Nono arriev in Ash Plain?
+Nono noon sight take is no good!
 NO good!"

 “What?
 No. This is the central rim.
 We're fleshy people.
 We're right in front of you!
 Can’t you see us?”
 Lupin asked, perplexed.

 "Too dark, too dark!”
 The Finiku replied, disappearing below.
 They could hear noises, as the owner of the vessel searched the cabin for something.
 Then a beam of light flashed in Lupin’s face.
 “Hmm.
-A Verido in the sand?
-You are not a fleshy no no no, you cannot be a fleshy.
+A Verido in sand?
+No. Fleshy?
+No no no, you no be a fleshy.
 And aaaa—?”
 The owner of the sandfin moved the light around, searching for whoever this fictional Verido was with.

 Eka nodded.
 “Friendly and fleshy”